Maldives on a Budget

 For dinner, mostly fish, seafood, cereal, pasta, 2 types of salad, dessert and fruit.
 At Kuri Inn you can order special dinner that's very tasty, hearty, multi-course, tuna steak.
 Chef Munis at Nemo Inn used to work at Lily beach resort before, which means you can get fine dining here.
 Every dish he cooked for us was amazing.
 You can also ask for him which is not on the menu.
 Discover some traditional Maldivian fare (might be spicy though).

-No restaurants or cafes outside hotels on Omadhoo island.
+There are couple cafes outside hotels on Omadhoo island.

 Where to Stay